The universe looks like a soccer ball, does it?

 Development of scientific text competence of pupils in multilingual classes by metatextual discourses to unsolved questions of science

 Meta-textual competence is the ability to analyze, assess and re-interpret texts.
 It is an important prerequisite for the development of scientific literacy and is thus a key qualification for the successful compilation of a pre-scientific work (VWA).
-In the presented project, the focus is on how to promote the metatextual competence of high school pupils.
+In the presented project, the focus was on how to promote the metatextual competence of high school pupils.